4km3/hms/docs/day1/ATDD/slides/ATDD.md

 ### Characteristics of a good user story

-* Independent: Should be self-contained, in a way that there is no inherent dependency on another story.
+* Independent: Should be self-contained, there is no inherent dependency on another story.
-* Negotiable: Stories are not explicit contracts and should leave space for discussion.
+* Negotiable: Stories are not explicit contracts.
-* Valuable: A story must deliver value to the stakeholders.
+* Valuable: A story must deliver value.
 * Estimable: You must always be able to estimate the size of a story.
 * Small: Stories should not be so big as to become impossible to plan/task/prioritize.
 * Testable: The story or its related description must provide the necessary information to make test development possible.